Union of Jewish Students: Activities and values

-As of 2021, UJS represents approximately 8,500 students, with 4,000-4,500 being members of its 69 affiliated Jewish Societies (J-Socs) on individual campuses.
+As of 2021, UJS represents approximately 8,500 students, with 4,000–4,500 being members of its 69 affiliated Jewish Societies (J-Socs) on individual campuses.
 Expenditure in 2020/21 was under £1m.
 It states that its core values are: cross-communalism, peer-leadership, representation and engagement with Israel.
 Its communal partners and supporters include the Jewish Leadership Council, UJIA and the Community Security Trust.

 It provides training and funding for individual J-Socs; campaigns on specific issues; offers members the opportunity to participate in networking events, master classes and a summer placement scheme; runs national events to bring together Jewish students, including the JUEFA Cup football tournament, the UJS training Summit, the UJS Conference, the UJS Student Awards, Shabbat UK and Jewniversity Challenge, and; works with universities to secure Jewish student accommodation and spaces for J-Soc activities as well as sourcing kosher food and students' other religious needs.
 It also organises a range of trips to Israel.

 It has been active within the National Union of Students, including its Anti-Racism and Anti-Fascism campaigns.
 It has supported the campaigns of Wes Streeting, Aaron Porter, and Shakira Martin for the role of NUS President in 2008, 2010, and 2017, respectively.
 UJS funds delegations of Students’ Union leaders to visit Israel.

 In April 2019, the UJS called on Sheffield University to "take all actions necessary" against a lecturer who had signed a petition in support of suspended MP Chris Williamson.
 In October 2019, the Union of Jewish Students demanded that the University of Nottingham cancel a planned lecture by Williamson.

-Past Leadership
+Leadership

 The UJS President is elected by Jewish students to represent their voices within the community, universities, colleges and wider society.